 Coronavirus (COVID-19) Information

 Based on the State of Wyoming's current guidelines, we will continue to fulfill our commitment to serving people with developmental disabilities and their families in Wyoming, but with some limitations.
 Our programs and services will remain in operation; please feel free to call us at (307) 777-7230 or email us at email@example.com.
-Unfortunately, the Council office is not currently open for in-person visits at this time.
 We will continue to provide updates here on our website, on our list serve, and our Facebook page.

 The Council and Council Staff's focus will always be to seek, advocate, and educate individuals with developmental disabilities and their families in Wyoming.